milli-consortium/milli-consortium.github.io/support.md

 Our collective memory is at stake.
 Everything Milli does is for nurturing archives in the country.
 We are a non-profit foundation that helps individuals, families, organizations and communities sustain our collective memory and records in the form of accessible archives.
 We build preservation and access guidelines, how-to manuals, and open access archiving tools, and offer training in archival methods and standards.
 Archives in India badly need these resources.

 Please do consider supporting this movement: https://pages.razorpay.com/milli.
 This work simply cannot happen without your support.
 Your donation today makes an immediate difference.
-Every contribution to Milli goes directly to excellence in archiving in India.
+Every contribution to Milli goes directly toward bringing excellence in archiving in India.

 ### [**Donation Link for Milli's Open Access Projects**](https://pages.razorpay.com/milli)